damballa/parkour/doc/intro.md

 Let’s walk through some important features of this example.

-### Task vars
+### Task vars & adapters

 The remote task vars (the arguments to the `map`, `combine`, and `reduce` calls) have complete control over execution of their associated tasks.
-The task vars are higher-order functions which accept the job configuration plus any explicit serialized parameters as arguments and return a task function.
+The underlying interface Parkour exposes models the Hadoop `Mapper` and `Reducer` classes as higher-order function, with construction/configuration invoking the initial function, then task-execution invoking the function returned by the former.

+Most tasks don’t need this complexity, so Parkour allows vars to specify via metadata an “adapter function” for transforming the var’s value to the underlying interface.
+The default adapter function allows idiomatic Clojure collection functions to be used as tasks, but others allow direct access to the job `Configuration` and `JobContext`.
+For example, `identity` as an adapter function allows total control over raw task execution via the fundamental Parkour-Hadoop interface.

+### Inputs as collections

 In the default Hadoop Java interface, Hadoop calls a user-supplied method for each input tuple.
-Parkour instead calls the task function with the task context and the entire set of local input tuples as a single reducible collection, and expects a reducible output collection as the result.
+Parkour instead calls the task function with the entire set of local input tuples as a single reducible collection, and expects a reducible output collection as the result.

 The input collections are directly reducible as vectors of key/value pairs, but the `parkour.mapreduce` namespace contains functions to efficiently reshape the task-inputs, including `vals` to access just the input values and (reduce-side) `keyvalgroups` to access grouping keys and grouped sub-collections of values.
+This model also allows access to more esoteric shapes generally not considered available from the raw Java interface, such as `keykeygroups`.

 Parkour also defaults to emitting the result collection as key/value pairs, but `pakour.mapreduce` contains a `sink-as` function for specifying alternative shapes for task output.
+The `sink` function allows explicit sinking to context objects or other sinks, when desired.

 ### Automatic wrapping & unwrapping